VenkySomepalli/HousePricePrediction/README.md

 Residential home prices across the United States over the next decade?.

-A linear regression analysis of house prices in USA with 11 features selected on MECE Framework Certainly multiple different approaches:
+A linear regression analysis of house prices in USA with 13 features selected on MECE Framework.

+Certainly multiple different approaches:

 Supply: